Skip to content

 Garden Size: The size of your garden or outdoor space is a significant factor in planning your wildlife garden.
 Smaller spaces are easier to plan, but are more limited on the features you can include.
 Larger spaces offer more opportunities but require more work to create.
 If you have a large space, consider focusing on one area and starting small if it seems overwhelming.

-Plant Selection: Planning any gardening involves choosing the right plants for your space, and wildlife gardening is no different.
+Plant Selection: Planning any garden involves choosing the right plants for your space, and wildlife gardening is no different.
 Understanding the light conditions, soil types and moisture levels is key to picking the right plants.
 When it comes to wildlife gardening, the most important thing is choosing native plants, and then picking species that will thrive in your specific garden conditions.

 Design and Planning: Any garden space can benefit from some though put into planning an overall design and goals.
 Many wildlife habitat gardens have a natural, wild design, but they can’t be more tidy and organized if that’s your preference, as long as there are plenty of native plants.
 Think about other features you’d like to include, such as a birdbath, garden decor or a place to sit in the garden and enjoy it.